protoman92/chatbot-engine/README.md

   .transform(createLeafSelector(branches));
 ```

-### Set up platform messengers
+### Set up platform message processors

-The platform messengers are responsible for receiving platform requests and sending platform responses.
+The platform message processors are responsible for receiving platform requests and sending platform responses.
 They are capable of:

 - Process raw platform requests (which differ from platform to another) into generic requests.
 - Pass generic requests to leaf selector to produce generic resposnes.